Encode-guidelines/guidelines/CONTRIBUTING.md

 Resource descriptions can be inserted into the current markdown documents or uploaded as Word files as describe in point 2 and 4 [above](https://github.com/Encode-guidelines/guidelines/edit/gh-pages/CONTRIBUTING.md#format).

-##Best practices: links to guidelines, user manuals and best practices summaries
+### Best practices: links to guidelines, user manuals and best practices summaries

 Resource descriptions can be uploaded as markdown documents in the [docs folder](https://github.com/Encode-guidelines/guidelines/tree/gh-pages/docs) or uploaded as Word files as describe in point 1 and 4 [above](https://github.com/Encode-guidelines/guidelines/edit/gh-pages/CONTRIBUTING.md#format)

-##Courses: resources offering open access lessons and courses about relevant themes
+### Courses: resources offering open access lessons and courses about relevant themes

 Resource descriptions can be uploaded as markdown documents in the [docs folder](https://github.com/Encode-guidelines/guidelines/tree/gh-pages/docs) or uploaded as Word files as describe in point 1 and 4 [above](https://github.com/Encode-guidelines/guidelines/edit/gh-pages/CONTRIBUTING.md#f

-##Portals and mailing lists: relevant sites such as
+### Portals and mailing lists: relevant sites such as

 Resource descriptions can be uploaded as markdown documents in the [docs folder](https://github.com/Encode-guidelines/guidelines/tree/gh-pages/docs) or uploaded as Word files as describe in point 1 and 4 [above](https://github.com/Encode-guidelines/guidelines/edit/gh-pages/CONTRIBUTING.md#f

+### Bibliographies:

-##Bibliographies: relevant online bibliographies such as [Doing Digital Humanities - A DARIAH Bibliography](https://www.zotero.org/groups/113737/doing_digital_humanities_-_a_dariah_bibliography) or the [BIBLIOGRAPHIE PAPYROLOGIQUE
+Relevant online bibliographies such as [Doing Digital Humanities - A DARIAH Bibliography](https://www.zotero.org/groups/113737/doing_digital_humanities_-_a_dariah_bibliography) or the [BIBLIOGRAPHIE PAPYROLOGIQUE
 EN LIGNE](http://www.aere-egke.be/BP/):

 https://github.com/Encode-guidelines/guidelines/blob/gh-pages/docs/biblio.md

-Resource descriptions can be uploaded as markdown documents in the [docs folder](https://github.com/Encode-guidelines/guidelines/tree/gh-pages/docs) or uploaded as Word files as describe in point 1 and 4 [above](https://github.com/Encode-guidelines/guidelines/edit/gh-pages/CONTRIBUTING.md#f
+Resource descriptions can be uploaded as markdown documents in the [docs folder](https://github.com/Encode-guidelines/guidelines/tree/gh-pages/docs) or uploaded as Word files as describe in point 1 and 4 [above](https://github.com/Encode-guidelines/guidelines/edit/gh-pages/CONTRIBUTING.md#format)

+### Intro & Terminology
 The site is completed by:

 - an **introduction** about: